Arbitrary High Order WENO Finite Volume Scheme with Flux Globalization for Moving Equilibria Preservation: Time discretization

 \section{Time discretization}

-Time integration is performed in this paper using a Deferred Correction (DeC) method.
-The DeC is a family of one step methods with arbitrarily high order of accuracy.
+Time integration can be performed with any time discretization method that fits the method of line approach, e.g. RK schemes.
+In this paper, we employ a Deferred Correction (DeC) method because it is a family of one step methods with arbitrarily high order of accuracy.
 The original DeC formulation was introduced in~\cite{daniel1968iterated}, then developed and studied in its different forms in~\cite{dutt2000dec, minion2003dec,christlieb2010integral, liu2008strong}.
 A slightly different form was presented in~\cite{abgrall2017high} for applications to finite element methods.
 In the reference the DeC is presented as an iterative procedure that involves two operators.
 The iteration process mimic the Picard--Lindel\"of proof at the discrete level with a fixed-point iterative method.
 Each iteration aims at gaining one order of accuracy, so that the order of accuracy sought can be reached with a finite number of corrections.\\

 To describe the basic form of the method consider the ODE

 where $y:\R\to \R^S$ and $f: \R^S\to\R^S$, and in our setting $f$ is the semidiscretized operator from \eqref{eq:FV}.
 As usual, the temporal domain is discretized in time steps $[t^n, t^{n+1}]$.
 We also introduce $M$ sub-time steps $\lbrace [t^{n,m-1},t^{n,m}]\rbrace_{m=1}^M$ where the boundary points coincide with the extrema of the time step, i.e., $t^n=t^{n,0}$ and $t^{n,M}=t^{n+1}$.
 The DeC method exploits predictions of the solution at each sub-time nodes $t^{n,m}$ denoted as $y^{n,m}$ as explained in Figure~\ref{Fig:Time_interval}.\\